josefmonje/html-css-and-basic-bootstrap/chapter2.md

 * JavaScript is different from Java!
 * Can be placed within ```<head>``` or ```<body>```, ideally before ```</body>```
-* Placing them in a separate file is recommended
+* Recommended to have JS in their own files
 * Case sensitive
 * Semicolons are optional
 * Ignores consecutive whitespaces